Bids for major transport schemes are made through the Dorset Local Enterprise Partnership (DLEP).

 Poole Bridge approach spans

-Work to Poole Bridge Approach Spans started in September 2016.
-It is anticipated it will re-open later this year, 2017.
+Work to Poole Bridge Approach Spans started in September 2016 and was completed in January 2018.